graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

 ### The `selectGraphQLResultFromTable` helper

-The `selectGraphQLResultFromTable` function is vital if you want to return data from the database from your new GraphQL field.
+The `resolveInfo.graphile.selectGraphQLResultFromTable` function is vital if you want to return data from the database from your new GraphQL field.
 It is responsible for hooking into the query look-ahead features of `graphile-build` to inspect the incoming GraphQL query and pull down the relevant data from the database (including nested relations).
 You are then expected to return the result of this fetch via your resolver.
-You can use the `sqlBuilder` object to customise the generated query, changing the order, adding `where` clauses, `limit`s, etc.
-Note that if you are not returning a record type directly (for example you're returning a mutation payload, or a connection interface), you should use the `@pgField` directive on the fields of your returned type so that the Look Ahead feature continues to work.
+You can use the `sqlBuilder` object to customise the generated query, changing the order, adding `where` clauses, `limit`s, etc. Note that if you are not returning a record type directly (for example you're returning a mutation payload, or a connection interface), you should use the `@pgField` directive on the fields of your returned type so that the Look Ahead feature continues to work.

 The `sqlBuilder` uses an SQL AST constructed via [`pg-sql2` methods](https://github.com/graphile/pg-sql2/blob/master/README.md)